Trusted WordPress tutorials, when you need them most.

 Managing the WordPress Database Using phpMyAdmin

-Your WordPress database contains important WordPress settings, all your blog posts, pages, comments, and more.
+Your WordPress database contains important WordPress settings, as well as all your blog posts, pages, comments, and more.
 You need to be extremely careful when using phpMyAdmin, or you may end up accidentally deleting important data.

 As a precaution, you should always create a complete database backup.
 This will allow you to restore your database to the way it was before.